moding-il/bizdoc.core/README.md

 ## Architecture

 BizDoc can be broken into two major parts: a. backend server objects, controllers and configuration; b. front-end user interface, built as Angular components and services.
 Commonly, a front-end *component* has a backing server *object*.
 For example, BizDoc object such as a *form*, will have a class that manages it's lifetime events.
-Core communication between the front-end and the backend is done through BizDoc infrasructure.
+Core communication between the front-end and the backend is done through BizDoc infrastructure.

 BizDoc objects can be one of: